Bowl Championship Series controversies: Overview

 Another concern with the BCS was that a team could fail to win its conference championship, but still play in the BCS championship game.
 This happened in the 2001, 2003, and 2011 seasons.
-In 2001 Nebraska played Miami (Florida), after a blowout loss to Colorado in the Cornhuskers' final regular-season game and, therefore, did not play in the Big 12 Conference Championship game.
+In 2001 Nebraska played Miami (Florida) in the BCS championship game, despite a blowout loss to Colorado in the Cornhuskers' final regular-season game which kept them out of the Big 12 Conference Championship game.
 In 2003 Oklahoma played LSU despite losing to Kansas State 35–7 in the Big 12 Conference title game.
 In 2011, Alabama was selected to play LSU in a rematch between the two programs despite losing the earlier matchup and not winning their division, let alone their conference.
 This entails that a team that could not even win their conference title is awarded the title of best team in the nation, despite the obvious presence of a better squad within their own conference, as was the case with Alabama in 2011.
 A rejoinder is that these situations actually reflect a virtue of the BCS system, which rewards teams for their performance throughout the entire season, thereby reinforcing the notion that, in college football, every game (rather than just conference championship games, or games late in the season) matters.